prathameshjoshi/NSE-stock-datafeed/README.md

 - `monthly` - `symbol_monthly.csv`

 # Note
-Data will be updated every trading day after market hours
+Data will be updated every trading day after market hours Some illiquid stocks removed from the list